Protect My Search App browser hijacker removal instructions

-After uninstalling the potentially unwanted applications (which cause browser redirects to the protectmysearchapp.com website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the protectmysearchapp.com website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 Protect My Search App browser hijacker removal from Internet browsers: